 FARE is calling on every U.S. airline to join us in our effort to keep all Americans safe while flying.

-As you know, early this summer, an airline passenger began experiencing a life-threatening allergic reaction to a food he ingested 30,000 feet above the Atlantic Ocean.
-There was no epinephrine autoinjector on-board.
-Had it not been for a doctor stepping forward to administer vialed epinephrine, the passenger may not have received the care required to survive.
-In July another plane was forced to land when one of the passengers had an allergic reaction to peanuts.
+In July 2019, an airline passenger began experiencing a life-threatening allergic reaction to a food he ingested 30,000 feet above the Atlantic Ocean.
+There was no epinephrine autoinjector on board.
+Had it not been for a doctor stepping forward to administer epinephrine from a vial in the plane's medical kit, the passenger may not have received the care required to survive.
+This is not the first severe food allergy reaction to take place during a flight.

 FARE is calling on every U.S. airline to join us in our effort to keep all Americans safe while flying.
 To do this, we ideally and preferably need a voluntary and unanimous commitment from all commercial airlines to include easy-to-use autoinjectors in all on-board medical kits without prompting from the FAA.
 We also need their help in ensuring they can meet this commitment through a concerted effort in Washington, putting pressure on lawmakers and pharmaceutical companies to see that this life-saving medication is accessible and available.